-- Protect biodiversity by controlling Priority Weeds and raising awareness of the impact of weeds on bushland, swamps and creek lines.
-This is achieved through communication between Council’s Biosecurity Weed Officers and landholders, and through education about weeds and effective weed control techniques.
+- protect biodiversity by controlling Priority Weeds and raising awareness of the impact of weeds on bushland, swamps and creek lines; this is achieved through communication between Council’s Biosecurity Weed Officers and landholders, and through education about weeds and effective weed control techniques, and

 What is a Priority Weed?

-Priority Weeds or Biosecurity Matter can impact on human health, the economy, the liveability of our City and the environment.
+Priority Weeds or biosecurity matters can impact human health, the economy, and the liveability of our City and the environment.
 Impacts can include allergies and other health issues, costs of control, loss of tourism value, degradation of natural landscapes, parks and recreation facilities, reduction of useful agricultural land and loss of primary production, loss of biodiversity and water quality.

-In New South Wales the Biosecurity Act 2015 is administered by the Minister for Primary Industries.
-The Act is implemented and enforced by the Local Control Authority (LCA) for the area, usually local government.
+In New South Wales, the Minister for Primary Industries administers the Biosecurity Act.
+It is implemented and enforced by the Local Control Authorities (LCAs) for each area, usually local government.

-The Greater Sydney Regional Strategic Weed Management Plan 2017 – 2022 which has been developed by Greater Sydney Local Land Services, outlines two categories of Priority Weeds;
+The Greater Sydney Regional Strategic Weed Management Plan 2017 – 2022, developed by Greater Sydney Local Land Services, outlines two categories of Priority Weeds;

 It also lists;

-Both “State Priority Weeds” and “Regional Priority Weeds” have specific measures for the control of individual weed species.
+Both ‘State Priority Weeds’ and ‘Regional Priority Weeds’ require specific control measures for individual weed species.

-The “Other Weeds of Regional Concern” have been put through a Weed Risk Assessment process which identifies outcomes for these weeds.
-This category will be known as “Local Priority Weeds”.
+‘Other Weeds of Regional Concern’ have passed through a Weed Risk Assessment process that identifies outcomes for these weeds.
+This category is known as ‘Local Priority Weeds’.

-For further information regarding the Greater Sydney Regional Strategic Weed Management Plan 2017 – 2022 go to;
+For further information, see the Greater Sydney Regional Strategic Weed Management Plan 2017 – 2022 (PDF).